04.13.2026

 Michael opens the conversation with a statistic that’s hard to shake: teens who spend three or more hours daily on social media more than double their risk of anxiety and depression, according to U.S. Department of Health and Human Services data.

-What the Nemours clinical team sees in practice reinforces this.
-The behavioral health consequences of unchecked screen exposure are showing up in pediatric offices with increasing regularity — not as moral failure, but as a public health pattern worth taking seriously.
+What the Nemours clinical team sees reinforces this: the behavioral health consequences of unchecked screen exposure are showing up more often — not as moral failure, but as a public health pattern worth addressing.

-One more thing Michael flags: the recent wave of state and federal court rulings around social media platforms and minors.
-These cases are moving fast.
-We cannot rely on platforms or tech firms to draw the lines for our children.
-That job belongs to parents, pediatricians, educators, and summer programs designed with exactly this in mind.
+Michael also points to the growing wave of state and federal court cases involving social media platforms and minors.
+These cases are evolving quickly.
+We can’t rely on tech companies to draw the lines for our kids.
+That responsibility falls to parents, educators, pediatricians, and programs intentionally built to support development.

 What Happens Between Week 1 and Week 3